Effective Field Theories and Cosmological Scattering Equations: de Sitter wavefunction coefficients from the Worldsheet

 where the contour $\gamma_3$ encircles the pole arising from $S_3$.
 The first term in the integrand is the standard Jacobian associated with the ${\rm SL}(2,\mathbb{C})$ fixing, and we have rescaled the third scattering equation to

 After some cancellations we see there is only a simple pole at $\sigma_{13}=0$ so we wrap the contour around this pole to obtain

 Computing the residue then gives

 Next we consider the naive uplifts of the flat space integrands of section \ref{flatspaceintegrands}.
-Note that these uplifts will not describe the full 4-point correlators in dS because they will be missing mass deformations and curvature corrections.
+Note that these uplifts will not describe the full four-point wavefunction coefficients in dS because they will be missing mass deformations and curvature corrections.
 We will explain how to encode these additional terms in the worldsheet integrands in the next subsection.
 The naive uplift of the NLSM integrand in \eqref{eqn:NLSMIntegrand} is given by

 As before, we will fix legs $\left\{ 1,2,4\right\} $ and delete legs $\left\{ 2,4\right\} $ from the $A$-matrix to obtain

 After simplifying the integrand there is once again a simple pole at $\sigma_{13}=0$, so we wrap the contour around this pole: